Back to home pageProfessional Education

 How are residents evaluated?

-The PGY-2 Critical Care Residency at Beaumont has 4 competency areas 8 goals and 33 required objectives which are evaluated throughout the year.
+The PGY-2 Critical Care Residency has 4 competency areas 8 goals and 33 required objectives which are evaluated throughout the year.
 Each rotation evaluates a number of the program objectives.
 At the end of each rotation residents receive a summative evaluation from their preceptor.
 Residents maintain a grid of their accomplishment on program goals throughout the year.
 Residents also receive a quarterly evaluation which focuses on the longitudinal goals of the program as well as consensus feedback from their rotation preceptors during that quarter.
 Residents must complete program goals and all longitudinal requirements to be eligible for a Residency Certificate at the end of the year.

 What teaching opportunities are there for residents?